emacsmirror/hyperdrive/README.md

 ### Open a hyperdrive

-You can open a hyperdrive folder or file by pasting in a `hyper://` URL after `M-x hyperdrive-open`.
+You can open a hyperdrive folder or file by pasting in a `hyper://` URL after `M-x hyperdrive-open-url`.
 Alternatively, `M-x hyperdrive-find-file` remembers hyperdrives you have already created or visited.
 It will prompt you to select a known hyperdrive by its public key or alias and then enter a path inside that hyperdrive.